Key Takeaways

 These basic metrics are often called "vanity metrics" because they are easy to obtain and readily available with free tools like Meta Business Suite.

 Similarly, likes may seem encouraging, but they don’t mean much alone.
-After all, people spend an average of 143 minutes per day on social media--a like is only a quick click and might be a fleeting reaction.
+After all, people spend an average of 143 minutes per day on social media — one like is only a single click and might be a fleeting reaction.

-Obtaining these deeper metrics is the best way to assess campaigns, improve strategies to encourage user-generated content, and drive long-term business outcomes.
-This will result in more effective campaigns that you can better explain to stakeholders.
+Obtaining these deeper KPIs is the best way to evaluate campaigns, improve strategies, and drive long-term business outcomes.
+This results in more effective campaigns that you can better explain to stakeholders.

 For many stakeholders, the most important metric for social media efforts is how much revenue is gained.

-While increasing conversions and sales is a common social media goal, understanding the true impact of campaigns can be challenging.
-It's difficult to connect the cause and effect with influencer campaigns, and often, you'll need effective tracking software like Google Analytics.
+It's difficult to connect the cause and effect when running influencer campaigns, and often, you'll need effective tracking software like Google Analytics or an influencer marketing platform such as Kolsquare.

-The following social media metrics give you the best chance to assess how many sales were gained from an influencer or social media strategy:
+The following social media metrics help you grasp the number of sales gained from an influencer or social media strategy.

 The conversion rate tracks the percentage of viewers who complete your desired action after engaging with social media content.
 It usually invites people to the next stage of the marketing funnel, which could be making a purchase, signing up for a newsletter, or downloading content.
-Tracking can be done for sales using UTM parameters and promo codes, which directly show how many customers each creator generated.
+You can track conversions using UTM parameters and promo codes, which directly show how much revenue a creator generated.

 Cost per action (CPA) tells you exactly how much you're spending for each desired action a user takes.
 This social media metric helps you to figure out if you're making good use of your budget.